alfierushby/hyper-heuristic/README.md

 # Using the hyper-heuristic.
 The hyper-heuristic can be run via 3 different methods.
 You can directly run it by creating it, run it via the 'FileOutput' class, or perform parameter tuning with the 'TaguchiParameterTuning' class.

-## DEBUG Mode
-If you require the hyper heuristic to output to the console with its implementation specific information (function values, etc) set
-DEBUG to true in the Config class.

 ## Directly Running
 To directly run the hyper heuristic, the following code will work: